 Instead, your sole focus should be on driving value for the potential customer and figuring out how your product or service can uniquely meet their needs.

-Marketing runs a lead generation campaign and puts together a list of qualified leads.
+Marketing runs a lead-generation campaign and builds a list of qualified leads.
 They then share it with the sales team.

 The sales team takes those leads to begin the prospecting process.
-However, after looking closer, they decide the marketing team’s standards did not qualify most of the leads correctly.
+However, after a closer look, they decided the marketing team’s standards did not correctly qualify most of the leads.

 angry simon cowell reaction

 It’s a never-ending simulation that is costing your business time and money.
-Marketing and sales alignment is essential to the success of your business.
+Marketing and sales alignment is essential to your business's success.

 Here are the best ways to begin the alignment process:

-• Determine lead requirements: Establish what comprises a marketing qualified lead (MQL) and sales qualified lead (SQL) to eliminate confusion.
+• Determine lead requirements: Establish what constitutes a marketing-qualified lead (MQL) and a sales-qualified lead (SQL) to eliminate confusion.

-• Develop a service level agreement (SLA): An SLA is a contract between your sales and marketing team meant to hold both departments accountable.
+• Develop a service-level agreement (SLA): An SLA is a contract between your sales and marketing teams that holds both departments accountable.
 It should clearly outline marketing and sales responsibilities.

 • Implement a lead scoring system: This assigns a predetermined value to specific actions taken by leads.
 Once a lead has reached the point threshold, it’s ready to hand off to sales.